niklasloow/InventoryTestImplementation/README.md

 - Authorization level is currently set to allow all, should be raised to API key at least
 - Move away from the current data store of file on a disk and at least move to a blob.
 My recommendation would currently be Azure table due to the low complexity of the data.
 - Still a lot of potential null-exceptions these should be handle, maybe/options pattern would be a great first step

+##Missing features
+- Still missing ability to update any products other than selling.